top of page

 Laying down in the tent reading with the fly off, we could hear the thunder in the distance booming, but our sky was clear.

-We must of dozed off a little because next thing I hear is this giant "WHOOOSSSH", we both bolt up, look out to see a horizonal rain wall flying across the water, instantly pouring into our tent.
+We must of dozed off because next thing I hear is this giant "WHOOOSSSH", we both bolt up, look out to see a horizonal rain wall flying across the water, instantly pouring into our tent.
 We run outside, quickly pulling the fly to cover our tent, and then just like that we are both back inside, drenched head to toe laughing.

 At first it was all fun and games, kind of cool, the gods screaming at us from above but then the wind was so mighty it ripped our tarp to shreds.
 Tarps blowing in the sky like a flag in the wind, loud as can be, completely exposing us to the torrential downpour.